Two Limburg darts seize the PDC business card | 1Limburg

 TV tournaments

-Luc Peters didn’t get a single point for the standings until Friday, but more than made up for it with his overall win.
+Luc Peters didn’t get a single point for the standings until Friday, but more than made up for that with his overall victory.
 Belgian darts player Mario Vandenbogaerde lost 6-4 in the final.
 Last year, Peters had already competed in the Challenge Tour, a second-tier PDC competition.

 Extra point